-A new IANA registry, "'ipn' Scheme URI Allocator Identifiers", is defined for the registration of Allocator Identifiers; see "'ipn' Scheme URI Allocator Identifiers Registry" (Section 9.1).
+A new IANA registry, "'ipn' Scheme URI Allocator Identifiers", is defined for the registration of Allocator Identifiers; see Section 9.1.
 Although the uniqueness of Allocator Identifiers is required to enforce the uniqueness of ipn URIs, some identifiers are explicitly reserved for experimentation or future use.

-Each Allocator assigns Node Numbers according to its own policies, without risk of creating an identical ipn URI, as permitted by the rules in "Node Numbers" (Section 3.3).
+Each Allocator assigns Node Numbers according to its own policies, without risk of creating an identical ipn URI, as permitted by the rules in Section 3.3.
 Other than ensuring that any Node Numbers it allocates are unique amongst all Node Numbers it assigns, an Allocator does not need to coordinate its allocations with other Allocators.

-If a system does not require interoperable deployment of ipn scheme URIs, then the Private Use Node Numbers (Section 3.4.3) range, reserved by the Default Allocator (Section 3.2.2) for this purpose, are to be used.
+If a system does not require interoperable deployment of 'ipn' scheme URIs, then the Private Use Node Numbers range (Section 3.4.3), reserved by the Default Allocator (Section 3.2.2) for this purpose, is to be used.